 You see the new template in the list of available application templates.
 Application owners see the new template on the Select Template page.

 For SAML SP connection templates, the following items are saved:

-- Connection information - Attribute names defined in the associated authentication policy contract
+- Connection information - Attribute names and, if applicable, attribute sources defined in the associated authentication policy contract